 A local phone line should also be included in the rent.
 You can call other land lines from it, but not cell phones.
 Making international calls or calls to cell phones can be done with Skype or other services.
 Friends and family will of course be able to call you.
 There should be an answering service included with your phone line which is accessed by a code.

 If you have amenities like a pool, gym, parrilla or laundry ask what the procedure is for using them if it hasn’t been made clear.
 Also make sure that the heating / air conditioning is working and the hot water is turned on.
 Check out the stove and have them show you how to light the oven if you are not sure.

 When you check out, make sure to get your deposit back before handing the keys over and don’t leave it to the last minute just in case there are problems.
 Most rental experiences go off without a hitch, however, there have been some cases of bad landlords and rental agents.
 If ever you have a problem with an Argentine business it is usually good to mention going to AFIP (the tax man) to get them a bit more cooperative.
-Also, post any problems on the forum.
+Also, post any problems on our Facebook group.
 Other people may have already been through it.